|

 What To Bring

-My Hanauma Bay Snorkeling Experience
+My Hanauma Bay Snorkeling Experiences

 A sign at the beach clearly shows the sandy spots between the reefs and marks the area where there are rip tides.
 Lifeguards are on hand to warn swimmers of jellyfish and when the currents pick up.

-Having been to Hanauma Bay several times, I knew the current gets stronger at certain times of the day.
+Having been to Hanauma Bay many times, I knew the current gets stronger at certain times of the day.
 I had to lift my head out of the water numerous times to stay aware of where I was in relation to the shoreline.

 While my husband, Brian, was afraid of fish and had not snorkeled in decades, he thoroughly enjoyed the outing.
 He felt that Hanauma Bay snorkeling was perfect for beginner snorkelers and families.

-You can see turtles in this Oahu Bay, along with reef sharks, although we didn’t spot any.
 During your snorkel, pay attention to the coral reefs that come close to the water’s surface.
 It’s vital to stay away from these areas to prevent injury.

 There are limited areas protected by trees on the beach, and these shaded spots are snagged up quickly.
-Without shade, I didn’t spend much time on the beach because the sun was unbearable.
+Without shade, I didn’t spend much time on the beach area because the sun was unbearable.